 The Agricultural Improvement Act of 2018 (Farm Bill) was signed into law on December 20, 2018.
 This new Farm Bill will govern an array of federal farm and food programs, including commodity price support payments, farm credit, conservation programs, research, rural development and foreign and domestic food programs for five years through 2023.
-The new Farm Bill continues to provide support for crop insurance programs and commodity support programs, strengthen livestock disaster programs, and provides dairy producers with an updated voluntary margin protection program that will provide more flexibility to dairy operations.
-The Farm Bill also authorizes the production and marketing of industrial hemp in accord with state or federal regulations.
+The new Farm Bill continues to provide support for crop insurance and commodity support programs, strengthen livestock disaster programs, and provides dairy producers with an updated voluntary margin protection program that will provide more flexibility to dairy operations.
+The Farm Bill also clarifies the Insurance Corporation's authority, role procedures for acting as a conservator or receiver of a troubled System institution.
+The Farm Bill provides a range of statutory options to the Insurance Corporation including, but not limited to, marshalling and liquidating assets, satisfying claims of creditors and using interim devices such as bridge banks.

 Many provisions of the Farm Bill will require the United States Department of Agriculture to develop rules and procedures to fully implement these authorities.
-The timing for the issuance of those rules is uncertain and has been impacted by the recent shutdown of portions of the Federal government.
+The timing for the issuance of those rules is uncertain.

 From year to year, certain agricultural sectors have experienced economic stress, which has negatively impacted credit quality measures.
-Factors that can negatively impact the profitability of agricultural producers are higher operating costs, availability of water, rising market interest rates, adverse weather conditions and commodity price volatility.
+Factors that can negatively impact the profitability of agricultural producers are higher operating costs, availability of labor and water, rising market interest rates, adverse weather conditions, unfavorable trade conditions, and commodity price volatility.
 In an environment of less favorable economic and agricultural conditions, our financial performance and credit quality measures may be negatively impacted.

-Although the California agricultural economy continues to be a significant contributor to the overall California economy, it faced downward pressure from labor, transportation and trade issues in 2018.
-While many of the predominant commodities grown within our loan servicing area (LSA) are receiving prices that are at or above breakeven levels, select commodities have experienced some stress including dairy and fresh market fruits, vegetables & melons.
-Though operating margins are expected to remain tight relative to previous years, it is anticipated that most of our Members will report positive cash flow and maintain stable financial positions.
-The Almond industry saw stable to slightly decreasing prices that still reflect solid returns to the grower.
+Although the California agricultural economy continues to be a significant contributor to the overall California economy, it continued to face downward pressure from labor, transportation and trade issues in 2019.
+While many of the predominant commodities grown within our loan servicing area (LSA) are receiving prices that are at or above breakeven levels, select commodities including wine and raisin grapes along with fresh market fruits faced reduced pricing for their products.
+Current pricing indications on raisins is estimated to be below breakeven for this commodity.
+Though operating margins are expected to remain tight, it is anticipated that most of our Members will report positive cash flow and maintain stable financial positions.
+The Almond industry saw stable prices that still reflect solid returns to the grower.
 Almond prices have been under monetary and economic pressure from several key factors including a stronger dollar and trade negotiations.
-Following sharp declines in 2016, Raisin prices strengthened considerably in 2018.
-The Dairy industry continues to experience soft milk prices, though some improvement is anticipated as California transitions to the federal pricing system and the new trade agreement with Mexico takes effect.
-It is expected that most dairy operations operated at or below breakeven levels in 2018, though many have diversified into more profitable crops that will improve operating results.
+The Dairy industry has experienced modest price increases in 2019 partially as a result of the benefit from California's transition to the federal pricing system.
+Most dairy operations are expected to have operated at or slightly above breakeven levels in 2019 with many dairy farmers diversifying into more profitable crops that will further improve operating results.
 Additional details can be found in the Portfolio Diversification section.